garrandall/popular-music-data/tracks/take-it-easy-mad-lion.md

 Too many suckers and not a enough time
 To buck dem all off with di clip from mi 9
-So shoot to kill, dem seh, mi dont care
+So shoot to kill, dem seh, mi don't care
 I try to kill but it nuh get mi nowhere
 Flip inna mi pocket, and mi dip inna mi waist
 Tek out mi gun, put inna mi suitcase